New Products Spotlight

 SnapCab® to Launch Business-Enhancing Systems

 SnapCab is excited to announce the launch of two versatile systems: the SnapCab Portal and the SnapCab Pod.
 Designed to help businesses and organizations maximize resources, space, and functionality, the Portal and Pod combine top-shelf design, easy specification, and fast assembly to offer simple, seamless solutions.
 SnapCab launched the Portal and Pod at the 2017 AIA Conference on Architecture in Orlando in April and will exhibit the new products at NeoCon, June 12-14, 2017.
 SnapCab CEO, Glenn Bostock, describes the Portal as an “intelligent, integrated multimedia collaboration wall with a whiteboard surface, the applications of which are virtually unlimited.”
 This platform enables clients to utilize their technology in a more efficient way.
-The Portal features a 65” SUHD Samsung TV with Quantum Dot nano-crystal technology and 4K ultra-high definition.
+The Portal features a 65” SUHD TV with Quantum Dot nano-crystal technology and 4K ultra-high definition.
 The entire surface is made of Corning® Gorilla® Glass and provides a superior whiteboard surface.

 In a Snap: Gorilla Glass May Be Coming to an Installation Near You